Quick Verdict

 *One-time setup cost measured in team hours, not billed cost.
 Convert to dollar cost based on your own hourly rate.

 The cost factor most organizations underestimate: Platform subscription cost is rarely the dominant cost in automation.
-The dominant cost is team time — time to document processes, build workflows, test, fix errors, and maintain.
-For most organizations in our research, the first 3 months of automation investment in team time far exceeded the platform subscription cost.
-The return on that investment compounds over months 4–12 and beyond.
+The dominant cost is team time, time to document processes, build workflows, test, fix errors, and maintain.
+For most organizations in the early months of automation adoption, the investment in team time far exceeds the platform subscription cost.
+The return on that investment compounds over months 4–12 and beyond which is precisely why Forrester’s composite ROI models show three-year figures that differ substantially from month-one figures.

 The Most Common Automation Mistakes (and What They Cost)

-These are the mistakes we observed most frequently across the 14 organizations — ranked by financial impact.
+These are the mistakes most frequently documented across practitioner communities, published platform post-mortems, and industry research, ranked by financial impact.

 Mistake 1: Automating Before the Process Is Stable

 What it costs: Every time the process changes, the automation breaks.
 Each fix requires debugging time.
-In two organizations from our research, this cycle — automate → break → fix → break → fix — consumed more time than the original manual process would have over the same period.
+The cycle automate → break → fix → break → fix can consume more time than the original manual process would have over the same period.
+This is the single most common failure mode in Deloitte’s global RPA survey data, cited by the majority of organizations that did not achieve scaled automation.4

 The fix: Never automate a process that has not run consistently for at least 4 weeks without modification.